The “blue zones” and countries where the longest living people are from

 Interesting features and findings: Close-knit social groups, they eat high amounts of soy, they have a clear life purpose

 Okinawa is a Japanese island between mainland Japan and Taiwan.
-At the time Buettner wrote Blue Zones, Okinawan women had the highest life expectancy in the world.
+At the time Buettner wrote Blue Zones (buy on Amazon), Okinawan women had the highest life expectancy in the world.

 Buettner wrote about the many things he noticed Okinawans did (listed below) but two that really stuck out to me is that these Okinawans ate a diet that was calorically light but nutritionally dense, and they only ate until 80% full.

 Unfortunately while there’s a higher percentage of centenarians (people over 100) and supercentenarians (people over 110) in Okinawa, recent changes to diet and lifestyle (Okinawans import 5 million pounds of Spam each year and are Japan’s biggest hamburger eaters) mean that it now has Japan’s highest levels of obesity.